 Because the shopping experience expected for tissue categories is also low, the easiest we make for the shopper, the more enjoyable it can be, and probably less traumatic.
 Studies and retail experts state this category will be soon an online category, for two (2) main reasons: there is no need to be carrying bulky and big items back home if you can purchase online and get them easily delivered; and digital menus facilitate the process by organizing the SKUs by “needs”, while product placement in a physical store can be very confusing and not encouraging.

 To improve the shopper experience and deliver value, I classified 4 important steps that can be followed by brands to achieve better satisfaction levels.
 The first of them is Positioning, which encourages brands to define very well the main attributes of each sub-category and focus on them, being consistent and encouraging the complementary usage when the SKUs can be combined.
 The toilet paper Neve, a Kimberly-Clark brand in Brazil, created a fantastic campaign to show how humid wipes can complement the usage of toilet paper.

 Choose a Loud & Clear way to communicate these main attributes, also facilitates the purchase process: use color code on the packaging, making the product visible as much as possible, and starting to move the communication from puppies to people – closer to our reality.

-Be Inspiring to your shoppers and educate them on having a better use of your product, on not wasting and on being more conscious with their consumption.
+Be Inspiring to your shoppers and educate them on having better use of your product, on not wasting, and on being more conscious with their consumption.
 You can be more sustainable and show your compromise with a real cause associated with your segment.

-What are the main challenges you experienced when trying to create value to your brand?
-Or which were your best-practices?
+What are the main challenges you experienced when trying to create value for your brand?
+Or which were your best practices?
 Share them with us 😉